individual-brain-charting/public_protocols/stanford_battery/README.md

 ### Setting up the logfile parser

 The code in logfile_parser.py is done to automatically look for the default path that Windows and Ubuntu uses.
-If, for whatever reason, you have your downloads elsewhere, you can go and put your parth in the file.
+If, for whatever reason, you have your downloads elsewhere, you can go and put your path in the file.

 You can find said parameter in line 28 of logfile_parser.py, being assigned to the 'file_path' variable.
 If you are in Linux, navigate to your Downloads folder in a terminal and type 'pwd', then press enter.
 You can copy/paste what you get